plebhash/nix-numerator/README.md

 XBT/USD from [CoinMarketCap](http://coinmarketcap.com/currencies/bitcoin/)

 ### GPU Power consumption
-Data are from specs or [eXtreme Power Supply Calculator](http://outervision.com/power-supply-calculator).

 In our calculation we suppose that the Miner is at its rated max power consumption.

 Note: for cloud instances, power consumption is included in the instance price.
 This section is therefore disabled for cloud mining.

 #### Electricity price
 Adjust to suit your location.
-This section is disabled for cloud miner selections, as costs are included in hourly prices.
+This section is also disabled for cloud miner selections as costs are included in hourly prices.

 ### ROI
 The card "ROI" doesn't display the [rate](https://en.wikipedia.org/wiki/Return_on_investment) in percentage but rather the exact date when ROI=0.